Open-Debin/Emotion-FAN/README.md

 # Emotion-FAN.pytorch
- ICIP 2019: Frame Attention Networks for Facial Expression Recognition in Videos[pdf](https://arxiv.org/pdf/1907.00193.pdf)
+ ICIP 2019: Frame Attention Networks for Facial Expression Recognition in Videos  [pdf](https://arxiv.org/pdf/1907.00193.pdf)

 ## Download pretrain models
 We share two model of **ResNet18**, include a model pretrained in **MS-Celeb-1M** and another in **FER+**.